rnd-ash/OpenVehicleDiag/README.md

 This is for my University FYP for my degree at the University of Reading

+## Youtube video playlist
+Videos about OpenVehicleDiag and its development progress can be found [here](https://youtube.com/playlist?list=PLxrw-4Vt7xtty50LmMoLXN2iKiUknbMng)

 ## Project goals

 There are a number of initial goals this project hopes to reach: